Todd-Kridel/TK-README-File-Generator/README.md

 ![an example picture view of the appearance of an auto-generated README file of this application](./images/Mockup.jpg)

-The following files are "webm"-format video (higher resolution) and a "gif"-format video (lower resolution) that show a short demonstration of the usage of the program to generate a starting README file; and then the generated file can be updated in a text editor program and then uploaded/pushed the a GitHub repository.
+The following files are "webm"-format video (higher resolution) and a "gif"-format video (lower resolution) that show a short demonstration of the usage of the program to generate a starting README file; and then the generated file can be updated in a text editor program and then uploaded/pushed to the a GitHub repository.
 The README file that now is in the project repository (URL at below) is the updated added-to version of the original auto-generated file.
 Only additional explanation/detail text was added to the file; there was not any new formatting/styling that was implemented.

 WEBM VIDEO (perhaps requiring a special video player app/extension association for viewing):